National Weather Service United States Department of Commerce

 WC-130J - "Hercules"

-The WC-130J is one of ten such aircraft used by the U.S. Air Force Reservists from the 53rd Weather Reconnaissance Squadron, 403rd Wing, located at Keesler AFB in Biloxi, MS. The military air crews fly directly into the core of tropical cyclones to gather data that are critical for forecasting a hurricane’s intensity and landfall.
+The WC-130J is one of ten such aircraft used by the U.S. Air Force Reservists from the 53rd Weather Reconnaissance Squadron, 403rd Wing, located at Keesler AFB in Biloxi, MS. The military air crews fly directly into the core of tropical cyclones to gather data that is critical for forecasting a hurricane’s intensity and landfall.
 The data are sent in real time via satellite from the aircraft directly to the National Hurricane Center for analysis and use by hurricane forecasters.

 WP-3D - "Orion"

-The versatile turboprop aircraft is equipped with a variety of scientific instrumentation, radars, and recording systems for both in-situ and remote sensing measurements of the atmosphere, the earth, and its’ environment.
+The versatile turboprop aircraft is equipped with a variety of scientific instrumentation, radars, and recording systems for both in-situ and remote sensing measurements of the atmosphere, the earth, and its environment.
 Orion aircraft collects low-altitude data to fill gaps in data not available from ground-based radar or satellite imagery.

 Gulfstream IV-SP